Leadership

 Communications and Exhibitions Coordinator

-Cristina is an artist and writer interested in critical theory and global political economy.
-They hold BA degrees in Art Practice and Political Economy from UC Berkeley, where they began a rigorous investigation of diverse visual arts modes including painting, drawing, digital projection, and installation.
+Cristina holds BA degrees in Art Practice and Political Economy from UC Berkeley, where they began a rigorous investigation of diverse visual arts modes including painting, drawing, digital projection, and installation.
 Cristina was a UC Berkeley Art Practice Honors Studio Awardee and has participated in various exhibitions at the Worth Ryder Art Gallery.
 As the Communications and Exhibitions Coordinator, they bring their knowledge of art and commitment to social and environmental justice to the Brower Center’s gallery programs.
-In their spare time, Cristina sinks hours into practicing Muay Thai and tending houseplants.
+Cristina spends their spare time practicing Muay Thai and tending houseplants.

 CHRISTOPHER ELLIS